-Also try allowing you cup to open just inside the vaginal opening then gently sliding it up into position rather than opening it deep in the vaginal canal.
+Also, try allowing your cup to open just inside the vaginal opening then gently sliding it up into position rather than opening it deep in the vaginal canal.

 Some people find their cervix sits particularly low or may sit low during the earlier stages of their cycle.
 Your JuJu may also sit low if you have lost some pelvic floor tone.

-It's important to know that this is not uncommon and the stem has been designed so it can be trimmed if you find it too long.
+It's important to know that this is not uncommon and the stem has been designed so it can be trimmed and the node points on the stem if you find it too long.